DOME-Marketplace/integration-guide/README.md

 **ProductOrder TMF622**
 * _productOrderItem_: a list of `ProductOrderItem` (TMF622) as part of the order.
 The list describes all the items of the order.
 Each `ProductOrderItem` must refers in the `itemTotalPrice` attribute the list of `OrderPrice`(TMF622), representing the actual price paid by the Customer for this item of the order.
 Each `OrderPrice`defines information about the price anche charge model in the attribute `productOfferingPrice` which is a `ProductOfferingPriceRef` (TMF622) referring a `ProductOfferingPrice`(TMF622).
 The `ProductOfferingPrice` TMForum entity is detailed in [How to create a ProductOfferingPrice](#how-to-create-a-productofferingprice) section,

+ **Usage TMF635**
+* _productOrderItem_: a list of `ProductOrderItem` (TMF622) as part of the order.
+The list describes all the items of the order.
+Each `ProductOrderItem` must refers in the `itemTotalPrice` attribute the list of `OrderPrice`(TMF622), representing the actual price paid by the Customer for this item of the order.
+Each `OrderPrice`defines information about the price anche charge model in the attribute `productOfferingPrice` which is a `ProductOfferingPriceRef` (TMF622) referring a `ProductOfferingPrice`(TMF622).
+The `ProductOfferingPrice` TMForum entity is detailed in [How to create a ProductOfferingPrice](#how-to-create-a-productofferingprice) section,

 ## Policies